-Out-of-Area and Out-of-Network Care
+Out-of-Area & Out-of-Network Care

 You are covered for emergency care in the United States and its territories such as Puerto Rico.
-If you are outside of Rhode Island (out-ofarea) and have an emergency, call 911 right away or go to the nearest emergency room.
-When you return home, call your PCP and tell him/her what happened.
-If you get a bill for emergency services you received, send it to Neighborhood Member Services:
+If you are outside of Rhode Island (out-of-area) and have an emergency, call 911 right away or go to the nearest emergency room.
+Be sure to show your insurance card when you are getting services, if possible.

+When you return home, call your PCP and tell them what happened.
+If you get a bill for emergency services you received, contact the provider and provide them with your insurance information, if you have not already done so.
+If they still bill you for services, send it to us:

-Neighborhood Health Plan of Rhode Island
+Neighborhood Health Plan of Rhode Island Attn: Member Services 299 Promenade Street Providence, RI 02908